munificent/game-programming-patterns/book/data-locality.markdown

 The cheap way to profile is to manually add a bit of instrumentation that checks how much time has elapsed between two points in the code, hopefully using a precise timer.
-To catch cache misses, you'll want something a little more sophisticated.
+To catch poor cache usage, you'll want something a little more sophisticated.
 You really want to see how many cache misses are occurring and where.

-Fortunately, there are <span name="cachegrind">profilers</span> out there that report cache misses.
+Fortunately, there are <span name="cachegrind">profilers</span> out there that report this.
 It's worth spending the time to get one of these working and make sure you understand the (surprisingly complex) numbers it throws at you before you do major surgery on your data structures.